-A cesarean delivery may not be recommended if the fetus has a known karyotypic abnormality (trisomy 13 or 18) or known congenital anomaly that may lead to death (anencephaly).
+A cesarean delivery may not be recommended if the fetus has a known karyotypic abnormality or known congenital anomaly that may lead to death (anencephaly).
 However, the physician and the patient must actively discuss all the options prior to making that decision.

 On average, patients are asked not to eat anything for 12 hours prior to the procedure, which exceeds current guidelines.
 The guidelines recommend a minimum preoperative fasting time of at least 2 hours from clear liquids, 6 hours from a light meal, and 8 hours from a regular meal.

 After arrival, an intravenous line is placed and IV fluids are infused.
 Preoperative lab samples are drawn.
 If a difficult procedure is anticipated with an increased risk for blood loss, cross-matched blood should be available for the start of the procedure.
 Intravenous fluid consists of either lactated Ringer solution or saline with 5% dextrose.
 The patient is placed on an external fetal monitor, and should be evaluated by the surgeon and the anesthesiologist.

 When patients are admitted for labor and delivery, most have blood drawn for a complete blood count (CBC) and type and screen when an intravenous (IV) line is started, which is a basic requirement for patients when they are admitted to the labor floor.
 In addition, tests for HIV antibodies and hepatitis B surface antigen and a screening test for syphilis are done, if these have not been recently obtained.